-"Google Security Warning" is a fake error message displayed by a malicious website that users visit inadvertently - they are redirected by various potentially unwanted programs (PUPs).
+"Google Security Warning" is a fake error message displayed by a malicious website that users visit inadvertently - they are redirected by various unwanted programs.
 Research shows that these apps often infiltrate systems without consent.
-As well as causing redirects, PUPs track Internet browsing activity and deliver intrusive online advertisements.
+As well as causing redirects, they can track Internet browsing activity and deliver intrusive online advertisements.

 |Name||"Google Security Warning" virus|

 |Threat Type||Adware, Unwanted ads, Pop-up Virus|

 |Symptoms||Seeing advertisements not originating from the sites you are browsing.
 Intrusive pop-up ads.
 Decreased Internet browsing speed.|

 |Distribution methods||Deceptive pop-up ads, free software installers (bundling), fake flash player installers.|

 |Damage||Decreased computer performance, browser tracking - privacy issues, possible additional malware infections.|

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.